Charles Harris (photographer): Biography

-Harris was born in 1908 in Pittsburgh, Pennsylvania, USA, the son of hotel owners in the city's Hill District.
+Harris was born in 1908 in Pittsburgh, Pennsylvania, United States, the son of hotel owners in the city's Hill District.
 Early in the 1930s he purchased his first camera and opened a photography studio.
-He freelanced for the Washington, D.C. news picture magazine Flash!.
-From 1936 to 1975 Harris chronicled life in the black neighborhoods of the city for the Pittsburgh Courier one of America's oldest black newspapers.
+He freelanced for the Washington, D.C. news picture magazine Flash!
+From 1936 to 1975 Harris chronicled life in the black neighborhoods of the city for the Pittsburgh Courier, one of America's oldest black newspapers.
 Harris was nicknamed "One Shot" because he rarely made his subjects sit for retakes.
 Harris took more than 80,000 images during his career.

 In addition to his photo essays of daily life in the city, he captured many celebrities who visited Pittsburgh, including Lena Horne, Harry Belafonte, Erroll Garner, Duke Ellington, Louis Armstrong, Little Richard and Ray Charles.

 Harris also photographed legendary Negro league baseball players of the Homestead Grays and Pittsburgh Crawfords.
 Harris himself played baseball for the Crawfords when they were known as the Crawford Colored Giants.